Utagai/spice/README.md

 [![Build Status](https://travis-ci.org/Utagai/spice.svg?branch=master)](https://travis-ci.org/Utagai/spice)

-**Note: MAL API is currently not suitable for use for an indefinite amount of time.
+**Note: The Official MAL API is currently not suitable for use for an indefinite amount of time.
 Please check [MyAnimeList](https://myanimelist.net/) for more information!**

 # An Introduction